 Other services as per Calendar (to the right) ALL BROADCAST AND NOT FOR THE MOMENT IN CHURCH (see above).

 Jesus said to him, ‘I am the way, and the truth, and the life.
 No one comes to the Father except through me.
 If you know me, you will know my Father also.
 From now on you do know him and have seen him.’

 St. Nicetas the Confessor, abbot of Medikion (824).
 St. Joseph the Hymnographer (883).
 Virgin-martyr Theodosia of Tyre, and Holy martyr Irene (308).
 New martyr Paul the Russian and John at Constantinople (1683).

 British Isles and Ireland:

-The Today’s Saints and Today’s Readings are updated between 9am and 10am each day.
+Note: The Today’s Saints and Today’s Readings are updated between 9am and 10am each day.
 See link below to view the whole month.